project Test setup for the EUCLID space telescope

 Tests at AMOS of the thermal tent and PSS integrated on Airbus DS trolley

-While this Mechanical Ground Support Equipment (MGSE) has no optic inside, it shall allow positioning the tent with a high accuracy and a high reliability: the space allowed between the telescope and the tent panels is very limited.
+While this Mechanical Ground Support Equipment (MGSE) had no optic inside, it allowed positioning the tent with a high accuracy and a high reliability: the space allowed between the telescope and the tent panels is very limited.
 The tent needs to slide with precision around the telescope.
 Reliability is key.
 Any contact between the telescope and the tent may create damage to the telescope and set back the mission by several months.
 In the same way, such unwanted contact could also damage the tent or create frigorific liquid leaks and hamper the proper start of the tests.

 Lift truck structure integrated in Focal 5 vessel